ruffCode/advent-of-code-2020-kt/README.md

 Probably not the most elegant solution to part two.
 I imagine there's a mathematical way to calculate whether the program would complete, maybe a solution using queues as well.
 Can't wait to see what the official solution is.
 To be continued...

+*annnnd I'm back*

+Pretty happy to see that my solution was pretty close to @SebastianAigner 's